Missing a period is the most obvious sign of a potential pregnancy. However, some women may experience bleeding or spotting throughout pregnancy.

-Also known as “morning sickness,” nausea is a common sign of pregnancy.
-The progesterone and other hormones your body releases during pregnancy cause your stomach to empty more slowly and can make you feel queasy.
+Nausea is a common sign of pregnancy.
+Progesterone and other hormones released by the body during pregnancy cause the stomach to empty more slowly and make you feel queasy.

-One of the early signs of pregnancy is changes in your breasts.
-Due to the estrogen and progesterone, your breasts may become achy, tender, swollen, and heavier.
-Your nipples may darken in color as well.
-This is your body’s way of preparing you for breastfeeding.
+Changes to the breasts are one of the early signs of pregnancy.
+Due to estrogen and progesterone, your breasts can become achy, tender, swollen and heavier.
+Your nipples can also darken as your body prepares for breastfeeding.

-The amount of energy your body needs to develop the placenta and a supportive environment for baby can leave you feeling exhausted.
-If you notice you need to take more naps than usual or have a harder time getting up in the morning, your body may be preparing for a 9-month visitor.
+The amount of energy your body needs to develop the placenta and a supportive environment for the baby can leave you exhausted.
+If you find yourself taking more naps than usual or finding it harder to get up in the morning, your body may be preparing for a nine-month visitor.

 During pregnancy, your kidneys have to process more urine.
-This doesn’t mean you should cut back on drinking plenty of fluids.
 The hCG (human chorionic gonadotropin) hormone increases the flow of blood to your kidneys to help get rid of your—and eventually your baby's—waste more efficiently.
-Your bladder may also be experiencing pressure from a growing uterus, causing you to run to the bathroom more than usual.
+Your bladder may also get pressure from a growing uterus, making you need to go to the toilet more than usual.

-Your cravings and aversions during pregnancy give you insight into what nutrients your body needs and what it needs you to avoid.
-Your hormones are playing a part in what is making you rush to the grocery store for pickles or toss out snacks you now find repulsive.
+Your cravings and dislikes during pregnancy give you an insight into what nutrients your body needs and what it needs to avoid.
+Your hormones play a role in what causes you to rush to the grocery store to buy pickles or throw out snacks that you now find repulsive.